about

 Typically, there are two ways to apply:

-• Submit your name, your NICET Certification number, the program for which you want to volunteer, and your preferred contact information to tech@nicet.org.
+• Submit your name, your NICET ID, the program for which you want to volunteer, your resume, and your preferred contact information to tech@nicet.org.

-Do I have to sign the Confidentiality Agreement?
+Do I have to sign a Confidentiality Agreement?

 Will I be able to conduct training for colleagues and other industry members while I am an SME?

-SMEs must agree not to be directly involved in the preparation and/or delivery/distribution of any educational offering or instructional materials relating to the NICET certification program for a period of at least two years after designing, creating, editing, reviewing, and/or approving content for an exam.
+SMEs must agree not to be directly involved in the preparation and/or delivery/distribution of any educational offering or instructional materials related to the NICET certification program that they were involved with for a period of at least two years after designing, creating, editing, reviewing, and/or approving content for an exam.
 In many cases, SME involvement with training courses and materials could lead to "teaching to the test," which is viewed as a conflict with the Confidentiality Agreement.

 If you are unsure about whether your training/mentorship activities pose a conflict of interest, simply contact NICET at tech@nicet.org.